 Lynwood Quarry (the quarry) is a hard rock quarry owned and operated by Holcim (Australia) Pty Ltd (Holcim) located west of Marulan.
 Holcim is the trading name for Holcim (Australia) Pty Ltd which as a member of the LafargeHolcim group is one of the leading suppliers of heavy construction material products in Australia, operating over 80 quarries, over 200 fixed concrete plants and a fleet of over 900 concrete delivery trucks.
-Holcim began quarry operations at Lynwood Quarry in 2010 and since this time has provided high quality sand and aggregates for use in construction and landscaping across the local, regional and Sydney markets.
+Holcim began quarry operations at Lynwood Quarry in 2010 and since this time it has provided high quality sand and aggregates for use in construction and landscaping across the local, regional and Sydney markets.

-It was originally granted development consent under the NSW Environmental Planning and Assessment Act 1979 (EP&A Act) in December 2005.
+Development consent under the NSW Environmental Planning and Assessment Act 1979 (EP&A Act) was originally granted for the quarry in December 2005.
 The key features of the approved operations are shown in Figure 1 in Appendix 4.

-Consideration of the listed matters of national environmental significance (MNES) was undertaken in 2005 for the environmental assessment.
+Consideration of the listed matters of national environmental significance (MNES) was undertaken in 2005 as part of the original environmental assessment for the quarry.
 This assessment did not identify any MNES pertinent to the development.
 Holcim commenced construction of the quarry in late 2010 with operations commencing in October 2015.

 Part way through construction works, as a result of pre-clearance site inspections by environmental personnel, MNES were identified.
 They included the Hoary Sunray (Leucochrysum albicans var. tricolor) and the White Box, Yellow Box, Blakely's Red Gum Grassy Woodland and Derived Native Grassland Critically Endangered Ecological Community (CEEC).
 The Hoary Sunray is listed as an endangered species under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-At the time of the original ecological assessment in 2005 the White Box, Yellow Box, Blakely's Red Gum Grassy Woodland and Derived Native Grassland was not listed under the EPBC Act.
+At the time of the original ecological assessment in 2005 the White Box, Yellow Box, Blakely's Red Gum Grassy Woodland and Derived Native Grassland was not listed as threatened under the EPBC Act.
 The woodland community was subsequently listed under the EPBC Act in May 2006.
 Approximately 19.6 hectares of the CEEC was identified within the Project Area, of which 7.9 hectares was approved to be impacted by the quarry development.

-The project was assessed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Two referrals have been made for the quarry under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The first referral related to the impacts of Lynwood Quarry on Matters of National Environmental Significance (MNES) associated with the NSW approved quarry at the time of the referral.
-That referral, (Ref: 2012/6560) was found to be a controlled action and on 13 September 2013 was granted approval subject to conditions.
+Following the identification of MNES, the project was assessed under the EPBC Act.
+Two referrals have been made for the quarry under the EPBC Act.
+The first referral related to the impacts of Lynwood Quarry on MNES associated with the NSW approved quarry at the time of the referral.
+That referral (Ref: 2012/6560) was found to be a controlled action and on 13 September 2013 was granted approval subject to conditions.